cabal-club/cable/handshake.md

 ## 5. Post-Handshake Operation
 Once the Version Exchange and Noise Handshake phases are complete, the Cable Handshake is in the Post-Handshake Operation phase, where Cable Wire Protocol messages MAY be transmitted and received.
-There are a final set of rules, described here, for how incoming and outgoing data speaking the Cable Wire Protocol must be encoded and decoded.
+There is a final set of rules, described here, for how incoming and outgoing data speaking the Cable Wire Protocol must be encoded and decoded.